lisenpasha/bookstore-api-cicd-docker/README.md

 ##### 5. Verifies that both services are running.
 ##### 6. Stops the services.
 ##### 7. Builds and pushes a Docker image to Docker Hub.

+## Docker Integration

+The Dockerfile builds a Docker image for the project, installing dependencies for both the User and Book services, and running the setup.sh script to start the services.

+## Setup Script

+The setup.sh script installs dependencies, runs tests, and starts both services.